assynu/assynu/README.md

 ## My stack 💻

-I do mostly .NET stuff, but I also like to mess around with TypeScript (NextJS Framework).
+I do mostly do .NET stuff, but I also like to mess around with TypeScript (NextJS Framework).

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=assynu&count_private=true&hide=Lua)